Agoric/documentation/main/guides/js-programming/far.md

 use [`E()`](./eventual-send.html#remote-object-communication-with-e).
 For example, getting an `Issuer`'s `brand` would look like `E(issuer).getBrand()`.

-Objects intended to be used in other vats are called *remotables*.
+Objects intended to be used from other vats are called *remotables*.
 Remote messages sent to remotables must only contain *passable* arguments and return *passable* results.
 Passables includes all things that can be passed as arguments in messages.